yvelikova/axway-open-docs/content/en/docs/apigtw_admin/deploy_get_started.md

     * **Host**: Enter the server host to connect to.
 The default is `localhost`.
     * **Port**: Enter the port to connect on.
 The default Admin Node Manager port is `8090`.
     * **User name**: The deployment service is protected by HTTP basic authentication.
 Enter the administrator user name to use to authenticate to the server.
-For more details, see [Manage admin users](/docs/apigtw_admin/manage_user_access/#manage-admin-users).
     * **Password**: You can edit API Gateway configuration in a Policy Studio project, and deploy to specified API Gateway instances running in an API Gateway group.
 You can deploy projects based on existing configuration, configuration packages, factory configuration, or a running API Gateway instance.
 4. Click **Advanced** to enter the **URL** of the deployment service exposed by the server.
 This setting is optional.
 The default Admin Node Manager URL is `https://localhost:8090/api`.
 5. Click **Next** to configure deployment options.

     If an advisory warning has been configured, you must click **Next** again.
-For more details, see [Configure an advisory banner](/docs/apigtw_security/advisory_banner).

 6. In the **Select the servers(s) you wish to deploy to** section, select an API Gateway group from the **Group** list, and select the server instance(s) in the box below.